Projectyl/projectyl.github.io/_posts/2022-03-08-post-7-summsch.md

   **Deadline**: March 31, 2022

-  **Summary**: "The School is oriented to PhD students, master students and young researchers, and aims to provide a privileged vision of quantum optical technologies, from quantum imaging and metrology to quantum communication, computing, and simulation, with both a theoretical and an experimental perspective."
+  **Topic**: quantum optical technologies, from quantum imaging and metrology to quantum communication, computing, and simulation, with both a theoretical and an experimental perspective

+  **Target audience**: PhD students, master students and young researchers